allenac86/password-manager/README.md

   - follow the prompts

 Upcoming features:
-  - add basic CRUD operations and save to MongoDB cloud storage
+  - add ability to edit, retrieve, and delete a single account
   - add authentication